 One of the best poses for a total body workout.

 To do Phalakasana, lie down on your stomach and take deep breaths to stabilize and calm the mind.
 Keeping both the hands bent at the elbows, keep the palms near the shoulders.
-Then putting the weight of the body on both the palms, slowly raise the upper part of the body.
+Then putting the weight of the body on both palms, slowly raise the upper part of the body.
 The weight of the lower part of the body will remain on the toes.
 The hands can be kept straight and bent at the elbows, but do not bend the knees.
 Keep the whole body straight and stay in the posture according to your ability.
 Let breathing function normal.
 Now to come back, bend both knees and put them on the ground and come to Balasan and rest for some time.

 15. Chaturanga Dandasana (Four-Limbed Staff Pose)

 Lay the yoga mat on the ground and lie on it on the stomach or in Adho Mukha Svanasana.
 In this posture, keep both your hands like Bhujangasana, that is, place both your hands on the ground in front of your shoulders, keep your fingers forward.
-Keep both the toes straight on the ground so that the weight of the body can be lifted on them.
+Keep both toes straight on the ground so that the weight of the body can be lifted on them.
 Now try to raise both your knees slowly while emphasizing on the toes.
 While inhaling, lower the weight of your body with both your hands.
 Make a 90-degree angle at the elbow between your upper arm and forearm.

 16. Bhujangasana (Cobra Pose)